 • To Stewart Island, a friend and Kiwis.

 We drove from our Invercargill B&B to Bluff for the ferry to Oban, on Stewart Island.
 In Bluff we passed old harbour -side “New Zealand Refrigeration Co.” and “New Zealand Shipping Co.”
-Buildings and I realised that these were almost certainly places that my dad’s grandfather had been familiar with in the days when he shipped frozen meat from here to the UK last century.
+Buildings and I realised that these were almost certainly places that my dad’s grandfather had been familiar with in the days when he was involved with shipping frozen meat from here and the Pacific islands to the UK, last century.

 The one-hour crossing of the Foveaux Strait in a catamaran was fantastically rough with much sickness aboard, but constantly watching the horizon kept us unaffected.
 A few Sooty Shearwaters and a couple of probable Salvin’s Mollymawks seen on the journey but the view was mostly utterly obscured by the sea spray.